chandantrue/AngularApp/README.md

 	$ > grunt build

-You can start the application by running http-server on dist/grunt/client/app folder within AngularApp.
+You can start the application by running below command, which will start the application at localhost:8088/.

-	$ > http-server -p <port number>
+	$ > npm start

 ### Node Scripts